rsyncOSX/RsyncUI/README.md

 ## Version of rsync

-RsyncUI is verified with rsync versions 2.6.9, 3.1.2, 3.1.3 and 3.2.x.
+RsyncUI is verified with rsync versions 2.6.9 and 3.2.x.
 Other versions of rsync will work but numbers about transferred files is not set in logs.
-It is recommended to [install](https://rsyncui.netlify.app/post/rsync/) the latest version of rsync.
+It is recommended to [install](https://rsyncui.netlify.app/post/rsync/) the latest version of rsync by Homebrew.

 ## Application icon